prismv/DB48X-on-DM42/doc/3-Types.md

 The `Library` is a catalog of frequently used and rarely modified objects that are stored on disk in the `config/library.csv` file.

-You can edit it by recalling its content on the stack using `"config:library.csv" RCL`, editing the values, and then storing the content back to disk using `"config:library.csv" STO`.
+You can edit the library content by recalling its content on the stack using `"config:library.csv" RCL`, editing the values, and then storing the content back to disk using `"config:library.csv" STO`.

+Library entries are cached in memory for efficiency.
+See [library management](#library-management) for operations to use when you update the library content.

 ## Equations Library